 When you have Pompe disease, your body does not produce enough of the acid alfa glucosidase (GAA) enzyme on its own.
 When administered by intravenous infusion every two weeks, Lumizyme® (alglucosidase alfa) provides the body with an ongoing source of that enzyme.
-That’s why it’s very important that you follow your doctor's instructions regarding your Lumizyme therapy.
+That’s why it’s very important that you follow your healthcare provider's instructions regarding your Lumizyme therapy.

-If you will be traveling during your scheduled infusion or you are planning a permanent move, talk to your doctor and a CareConnectPSS Case Manager about the potential for arranging an infusion at your destination or new home.
+If you will be traveling during your scheduled infusion or you are planning a permanent move, talk to your healthcare provider and a CareConnectPSS Case Manager about the potential for arranging an infusion at your destination or new home.
 Here are some other tips to keep in mind when traveling or moving:

 LUMIZYME® (alglucosidase alfa) is an enzyme replacement therapy for patients with Pompe disease (acid α-glucosidase (GAA) deficiency).